 Tips for cycling the Blueberry Route

 You have to get the hang of all the Blueberry Route markings – and to anticipate where you’re going.
-Over the three days there were only a couple of occasions where I really felt turned around – and one was a detour that just needed more signage.

 The Blueberry Route endeavours to keep you off the highway, but should you be on the highway there will be a sign at the beginning warning motorists that cyclists will be on the road for however many kilometres.